Skip to main content

 Best forProgrammatic agent-driven API consumptionHuman-driven checkout (SaaS signup, e-commerce)

 The pattern most API providers land on: keep Stripe for the human signup flow (your dashboard, your subscription product page); add Blockchain0x at the API edge for programmatic agent access.
-Authenticated human users (with API keys obtained through Stripe) skip the 402 path entirely - the middleware checks for an Authorization header first.
-Unauthenticated calls fall through to the 402 + USDC pattern.
-Both audiences are served by the same API code.
+The x402 adapter only gates the routes you put in its pricing table, so your human, Stripe-authenticated routes are untouched.
+Point agents at the priced routes and humans at the rest, and both audiences are served by the same API code.

 WHAT PLAN FITS